List of HP business desktops

 HP Inc. targets their line of business desktop computers for use in the corporate, government, and education markets.
 HP operate their business desktops on minimum 12-month product cycle.
-Their major competitors are- Dell OptiPlex, Acer Veriton, and Lenovo ThinkCentre.
+Their product line mainly competes with Dell OptiPlex, Acer Veriton, and Lenovo ThinkCentre.

 HP's market share for their business line of desktops in 2010 was estimated to be 18.7 percent in 2022.

 HP's business desktops are available as number of brand names including HP Business, HP Pro, HP Elite.

 Models

 Pro Series (Entry Level)

-HP's entry-level business desktops typically include 2 memory slots, as opposed to 4 in the higher tier ranges, thus limiting the maximum amount of RAM that can be installed.
-Units typically use lower tier motherboards with cheaper and less feature-rich chipsets.
+HP's entry-level business desktops typically include 2 memory slots, as opposed to 4 in the higher-tier ranges, thus limiting the maximum amount of RAM that can be installed.
+Units typically use lower-tier motherboards with cheaper and less-feature-rich chipsets.

+In tables below, the Chassis column occasionally uses prefixal: